St. George's College, Jamaica

 St. George's College is a public Catholic secondary school, located in Kingston, Jamaica.
 The school was founded by the Society of Jesus in 1850.
 It was established by 21 Spanish Jesuits who had been exiled from Colombia as part of a religious persecution.
 Initially founded as a school for boys only, in 2005 the College opened its pre-university programme (Sixth Form) to female students.
-The school is one of the oldest and most respected learning institutions in the country, having produced at least six Rhodes Scholars.